mgtera200/Mastering_Embedded_Linux/README.md

 # Embedded Linux Program Repository

-Welcome to the **Embedded Linux Program Repository**.
+Welcome to the **Embedded Linux Repository**.
 This repository encapsulates the culmination of knowledge and skills acquired during a rigorous 4-month program at the National Telecommunication Institute, focusing on embedded Linux development.

 ## Program Overview